-The great Himalayas, Shivalik, Nilgiri, Aravali, Satpura, Vindhyachal, Garhwal and many others constitute the mountain ranges and Hill States in India.
+The great Himalayas, Shivalik, Nilgiri, Aravali, Satpura, Vindhyachal, Garhwal and many others constitute the mountain ranges and Hill Stations in India.
 The Indian states located on these ranges are therefore called the Indian Hill States.
-The Indian Hill States in north India are Himachal Pradesh and Uttaranchal dotted completely by tourist places, hill stations and pilgrimages.
-Within these two Hill States of India are tourist places like - Shimla, Manali, Dharamshala, Dalhausie, Khajjiar, Lahaul Spiti (in Himachal Pradesh) and Mussoorie, Nainital, Ranikhet (in Uttaranchal) frequently visited by travelers.
+The Indian Hill Station Tour in north India comprise of Himachal Pradesh and Uttaranchal that are dotted completely by tourist places, hills and pilgrimages.
+Hills Stations Tour Packages in India cover tourist places like - Shimla, Manali, Dharamshala, Dalhousie, Khajjiar, Lahaul Spiti (in Himachal Pradesh) and Mussoorie, Nainital, Ranikhet (in Uttaranchal) frequented by travelers.

 Himachal Pradesh - The Abode of Himalayas

 Location: Himachal Pradesh is a captivating part of the Indian Himalayas and is often referred to as the magical showcase of nature's splendors.
 Verdant green meadows and wide valleys set against imposing snow-clad mountains; limpid lakes, torrential rivers and gushing streams; fruit laden orchards and gentle terraces of corn and tea all characterize this state.